AU-BCE-EE/guidance-GitHub/using-git.md

 # Using Git and GitHub
 GitHub is a website and service that we in the Environmental Engineering section use for sharing and collaborating on software, data, and data processing code.
 Git is a tool for computer code version control.
-The two work together very nicely.
+They are commonly used together, but can also be used separately.
-Both were originally created for software development, but are nearly perfect for working with anything that primarily consists of plain text files.
+Both were originally created for software development, but together are nearly perfect for working with anything that primarily consists of plain text files.

 # An example application
 Our work shared through GitHub is organized into "repos", which is short for repositories.
 The <https://github.com/AU-BCE-EE/Hafner-2023-bls-wt-comp> repo is a typical application.
+It could be called a "research compendium", and it contains all the data, code, and output associated with a research paper.
 It was developed by three of us in the section working together on a paper.
-We used it to share the measurement data, model results, and results of data visualization and analysis.
+We used it to share the measurement data, model results, and results of data visualization and analysis with each other, to collaborate on these files, and now to share it with the public, all through one repo.

+How did we do it?
 With some version of Git running locally, each of us had a local copy (on our computer drive) of all the repo files, and could edit or add to any part, (usually) avoiding file synchronization conflicts.
 Every step we took is documented in the [commit history](https://github.com/AU-BCE-EE/Hafner-2023-bls-wt-comp/commits/main/), and any of these changes could be "reverted", or undone.
-When we finally finished the associate paper and it was published, we updated the README.md file that we include in every repo with the citation and a link, and created another [release](https://github.com/AU-BCE-EE/Hafner-2023-bls-wt-comp/releases), which is just a clear way to present a particular point in the repo time as particularly meaningful.
+When we finally finished the associated paper and it was published, we updated the README.md file that we include in every repo with the paper citation and a link, and created another [release](https://github.com/AU-BCE-EE/Hafner-2023-bls-wt-comp/releases), which is just a clear way to present a particular point in the repo time as particularly meaningful.
 In this case the latest release is associated with the published paper, and because we made the repo public, any reader of the paper could download our measurements, run our R and Matlab scripts, and repeat or tweak what we did.
 This makes for "reproducible research".